glue-viz/glue/doc/customizing_guide/toolbar.rst

 * ``tool_id``: a unique string that identifies this tool.
-If you create a tool that has the same ``tool_id`` as an existing tool already implemented in glue, you will overwrite the existing tool.
-This is never shown to the user.
+If you create a tool that has the same ``tool_id`` as an existing tool already implemented in glue, you will get an error.

 * ``action_text``: a string describing the tool.
 This is shown in the status bar at the bottom of the viewer whenever the button is active.